 In late 2008, Jason Arbuthnot's Frozen Pool became a part of DobberHockey.
 And so DobberHockey became the first website to put together and present actual real-time line combinations from NHL games, as well as make other reporting tools available for fantasy owners.

-In 2011, Dobber acquired the rights to Goalie Post, a website that launched in 2007 as a destination that provides starting goalie information.
+In 2011, Dobber acquired the rights to Goalie Post, a website that launched in 2007 as a destination that provides starting goalie information, and that Sportsnet uses for their feeds.

 In January of 2012, DobberProspects was launched.
 A website that provided hockey prospect information from a fantasy standpoint was needed, and Dobber filled that need by putting together a great staff of full coverage by team.